AUEB-BALab/web/content/members/theosot.md

 _Thodoris Sotiropoulos_ is a PhD candidate
 at the Department of Management Science and Technology.
-He holds an MSc with distinction in Advanced Computing from Imperial College London, and a BSc in Management Science and Technology from Athens University of Economics and Business.
+He holds an MSc with distinction in Advanced Computing from Imperial College London, and a BSc in Management Science and Technology from the Athens University of Economics and Business.
-He has previously worked in industry as a software engineer at Greek Research and Technology Network (GRNET).
+He has previously worked in industry as a software engineer at the Greek Research and Technology Network (GRNET).

 His main research interests include programming languages, program analysis,